iwatkot/maps4fsapi/README.md

 `/task/get`: If the task completed successfully, it will return the requested data, otherwise it will return the error message with details about the error.

+If the response will have OK status, in most of the cases it will return a file object.

 ## DTM Endpoints
 The DTM (Digital Terrain Model) component of the Maps4FS API is responsible for generating and managing the terrain data for the maps.
 It provides endpoints to obtain information about available DTM providers and to generate the DEM (Digital Elevation Model) for a specific area.